pal-dev-labs/Python-for-Economic-Applications/README.md

 - Install the **Anaconda Navigator** suite on your laptop (downloadable from the website https://anaconda.org/anaconda/anaconda-navigator)
 - Install TensorFlow library https://www.tensorflow.org/install

 After the installation, launch the application and open Jupyter Notebook.
 Download the file TestNotebook.ipynb from this web site and load it in the notebook.
-Run the cells to check that everything is ok (you should plot a pie-chart and the message 2.13.0 (version of tensorflow))
+Run the cells to check that everything is ok (you should plot a pie-chart and the message 2.13.0 (version of tensorflow)).
+If you click on CODE button above and select downolad ZIP, you can get a copy of this repository with all files, folders and subfolders.

 **GOOGLE COLAB**: (all files will be hosted in the google cloud but you will be able to download it locally):